theguler0x/Zero-Wine-Tryouts/readme.md

 <img src="https://zerowine-tryout.sourceforge.net/images/zerowine-1-small.jpg" width="auto">

-Zero Wine Tryouts: A Malware Analysis Tool
+Zero Wine Tryouts: A Malware Analysis Tool - Joxean Koret

 Introduction:
 Zero wine is an open source (GPL v2) research project to dynamically analyze the behavior of malware.
 Zero wine just runs the malware using WINE in a safe virtual sandbox (in an isolated environment) collecting information about the APIs called by the program.